nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## **Quick Start**

-1. Ensure you have Java `11` or above installed in your computer.
+Step 1.
+Ensure you have Java `11` or above installed in your computer.
 You can download it from [here](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html).

-2. Download the latest `FosterFamily.jar` from [here](https://github.com/AY2324S1-CS2103T-T13-4/tp/releases).
+Step 2.
+Download the latest `FosterFamily.jar` from [here](https://github.com/AY2324S1-CS2103T-T13-4/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for Foster Family.
+Step 3.
+Copy the file to the folder you want to use as the _home folder_ for Foster Family.

-4. Open a command terminal.
+Step 4.
+Open a command terminal.

-5. Navigate to the home folder you put the jar file in using the command `cd <path_to_home_folder>`, replacing `<path_to_home_folder>`  with your file path.
+Step 5.
+Navigate to the home folder you put the jar file in using the command `cd <path_to_home_folder>`, replacing `<path_to_home_folder>`  with your file path.

-6. Use the `java -jar FosterFamily.jar` command to run the application.<br>
+Step 6.
+Use the `java -jar FosterFamily.jar` command to run the application.<br>

    The Foster Family GUI should appear on screen, similar to the screenshot attached below.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)